Towards Stochastic Inflation in Higher-Curvature Gravity: Stochastic Gauss--Bonnet-coupled inflation

 \subsection{An example: Gauss--Bonnet-induced ultra-slow-roll}

 As an example, let us estimate stochastic effects on background dynamics in the GB-induced USR model in Ref. \cite{Kawai:2021edk}.
-In this model, the authors used a canonical kinetic term, inflationary scalar potential of the form $V=\Lambda^4[1+\cos(\phi/f)]$, and GB coupling $\xi=\xi_0\tanh{[\xi_1(\phi-\phi_c)]}$.
-Here, $\phi_c$ is the critical point of the effective potential, where USR takes place for appropriately chosen parameters $\xi_0$ and $\xi_1$.
+In this model, the authors used a canonical kinetic term, inflationary scalar potential of the form $V=\Lambda^4[1+\cos(\phi/f)]$, and GB coupling $\xi=\xi_0\tanh{[\xi_1(\phi-\phi_{\rm cr})]}$.
+Here, $\phi_{\rm cr}$ is the critical point of the effective potential, where USR takes place for appropriately chosen parameters $\xi_0$ and $\xi_1$.

 Ultra-slow-roll phase of the aforementioned model can generate PBH as dark matter while evading the current observational constraints.
 For example, the parameter set (in Planck units)~\footnote{In \cite{Kawai:2021edk}, the authors choose $\xi_0=3.022\times 10^7$ for the PBH dark matter scenario, which in our numerical analysis leads to the solution being trapped in USR well indefinitely.
 This disagreement may arise from the difference in numerical methods used (we use \textit{Mathematica} solver).
-We also used a higher value of the threshold amplitude of perturbations for PBH formation, $\delta_c=0.45$ (as opposed to $\delta_c=1/3$), motivated by numerical estimates of Ref. \cite{Musco:2018rwt}.}
+When reproducing the results of \cite{Kawai:2021edk} for the PBH fraction, by using Press--Schechter \cite{Press:1973iz} formalism (without stochastic effects), we also used a higher value of the threshold amplitude of perturbations, $\delta_c=0.45$ (as opposed to $\delta_c=1/3$), motivated by numerical estimates of Ref. \cite{Musco:2018rwt}.
+For the details of the Press--Schechter method applied to this model, see \cite{Kawai:2021edk} and Refs. therein.}

 leads to all dark matter in the form of PBHs.
 Numerically solving the background equations, we obtain the evolution of the Hubble function and the slow-roll parameters as shown in Fig. \ref{Fig_GB_USR}.